Saturday – Do I Hear a Waltz

 As I’ve noted elsewhere, we wanted to keep as much flexibility as possible for the two week duration but some elements required advance planning.
 These included the New Year’s Eve cruise, the trip to Sintra, and the overnight in the Algarve.
 Because it fell on Monday, New Year’s day was a sort of double whammy.
 Additionally, although not pre-scheduled, I’d been given a “damn the torpedoes” order from my sister to procure tickets to at least one futbol match.
 In the planning stage, this eliminated two more days because I had to keep open a chance to see both Lisboa clubs.

 Once I started looking at dates, it became apparent that this ballet was the best choice from the range of available shows and because the Coliseu was only about a half kilometer mostly flat walk from where we were living.
 I chose the afternoon performance because the day’s second show was scheduled to begin at 21:00 and that seemed too late for most of us.
-Fortunately, I scheduled this far enough in advance that purchasing tickets was the easiest part.
+Fortunately, I’d scheduled this far enough in advance that purchasing tickets was the easiest part.

 Swan Lake is, as Howard Posner calls it in an article for the Hollywood Bowl, “the ballet, the source of the visual cliches that say “ballet” to the non-ballet public.”
 My sister had seen it several times – at least twice with Mikhail Baryshnikov dancing the role of Prince Siegfried.
 (As “the ballet”, every prominent male and female dancer has danced the roles of Siegfried and Odette/Odile.)
 While our cast was capable, we certainly didn’t see the quality of dance that a Nureyev or Fonteyn would bring to the stage.
 In fact, I thought the fellow who danced the part of Benno (Siegfried’s friend) brought the most energy to his performance.

 Curiously, and I assume to save the cost of mounting a full scale production, there was no live orchestra.
 It was the first time either my sister or I could remember seeing a ballet with a pre-recorded score.
 It was, at times, a little disconcerting.
 She also noted that the “happy ending” we saw in which Siegfried and Odile are united was different from her recollections of the ballet.
-A little research (and one need only go as far as Wikipedia) shows that “Many different endings exist, ranging from romantic to tragic.” with the first “happy ending” appearing at least as early as a 1950 production by the Mariinsky Ballet (possibly under the influence of the Soviet government) and it is the one that has been used by that company and Russia’s Bolshoi since.
+A little research (and one need only go as far as Wikipedia) shows that, “Many different endings exist, ranging from romantic to tragic.” with the first “happy ending” appearing at least as early as a 1950 production by the Mariinsky Ballet (possibly under the influence of the Soviet government) and it is the one that has been used by that company and Russia’s Bolshoi since.

 As for the title of today’s post, it drew some of its inspiration from this scene,